 Aim, scope and audience

-The Pharmaceutical Journal was founded in 1841 and is the official journal of the Royal Pharmaceutical Society.
-Published by the Pharmaceutical Press, the journal is recognised as an editorially independent publication under the terms of the Royal Pharmaceutical Society’s charter.
+The Pharmaceutical Journal was founded in 1841 and is the official journal of the Royal College of Pharmacy.
+The journal is recognised as an editorially independent publication under the terms of the Royal College of Pharmacy’s charter.

-The Pharmaceutical Journal is read by pharmacists, pharmaceutical scientists and other healthcare professionals, with all members of the Royal Pharmaceutical Society offered a complimentary subscription.
+The Pharmaceutical Journal is read by pharmacists, pharmaceutical scientists and other healthcare professionals, with all members of the Royal College of Pharmacy offered a complimentary subscription.

 The journal aims to provide insight and knowledge about drugs, pharmacy practice, medicines use and healthcare policy in the context of the pharmacy profession and pharmaceutical sciences.
 It also includes peer-reviewed reviews, perspectives and CPD articles on topics from drug discovery to clinical pharmacology and pharmacy.